 Follow-up Etiquette and more

-Who is eligible for the Internship Guarantee?
+Who is eligible to participate in the Internship Prep Program?

 When should I start the Internship Prep Program?